Grim Reaper paradox

-In philosophy, the Grim Reaper paradox is a paradox involving an infinite sequence of Grim Reapers, each tasked with killing a person if no reaper has already killed them.
+The Grim Reaper paradox is a philosophical argument involving an infinite sequence of Grim Reapers, each tasked with killing a person if no reaper has already killed them.
 The paradox raises questions about the possibility of continuous time and the infinite past (temporal finitism).

 It is inspired by J. A. Benardete's paradoxes from the 1964 book Infinity: An Essay in Metaphysics.
 Various formulations of paradoxes involving beginningless sets, whose members perform a function only if no previous member performs it, are all labelled "Benardete Paradoxes".
 These are examples of supertasks.

 Paradox

 The paradox supposes there is an infinite sequence of Reapers, each assigned a time to kill a particular person.
 Each Reaper will only kill this person if no earlier Reaper has already killed them.

 It is 12pm, and the first Reaper is set to kill the person at 1pm.
 The second Reaper is set to kill them at 12:30pm, the third at 12:15pm, and so on.

 As a consequence of these propositions, the person will certainly be killed by a Reaper before 1pm; however, no individual Reaper can kill them, as there is always an earlier Reaper who would do so first.
 Therefore, it is impossible for the person to survive but also impossible that any Reaper kills them.